-When making earrings the size and weight needs to be considered, but apart from that, anything goes.
-There are jewelry making tools and materials to attach any type of earring, bead or pendant to any ear wire.
+When making earrings the size and weight need to be considered, but apart from that, anything goes.
+There are jewelry making tools and materials to attach any type of earring, bead, or pendant to any ear wire.

-Don’t despair if your ears aren’t pierced, clip-ons or screw-ons are used in exactly the same way as pierced earring findings.
+Don’t despair if your ears aren’t pierced, clip-on or screw-on are used in exactly the same way as pierced earring findings.

 Some findings can be quite small and it’s sometimes difficult to see how a technique has been created so for this reason I’ve given a mixture of real photos along with some drawing to make the technique more visible.

-- A stud and hook are suitable for shorter and daintier style of earring.
-The loop is easily opened and closed with a pair of round nosed pliers.
+A stud and hook are suitable for a shorter and daintier style of earring.
+The loop is easily opened and closed with a pair of round-nosed pliers.
 A scroll back or butterfly is needed to hold the stud in place in your ear.

 Earrings Featuring Pendants